 This session discusses the growing use of sustainability metrics in

 the food industry.
-After an opening keynote on assessing the
+After an opening keynote on measuring the

 the common ways of measuring environmental footprints.
 Methods to